 It is acknowledged that environmental impacts resulting from transportation activities, noise and dust generation may have social aspects referred to generally as social amenity.
 However, where these impacts differ from more conceptual issues such as the community sense of place and way of life is that each of these amenity issues may be managed through conditions of consent and ongoing management and mitigation.
 Hanson has noted the social amenity issues raised in the various submissions and has proposed a range of mitigation measures and ongoing management activities to reduce the risk of intrusive impacts to the local community.
-These measures are described throughout Section 2 and summarised in Section 4 in the Statement of Commitments.
+These measures are described in the EIS, throughout Section 4 and summarised in Section 6 in the Statement of Commitments.